MurielPinho/FEUP-LPOO-PROJ/docs/ReadMe.md

 ### Architectural Patterns

 * **MVC** - the project is broken into 3 components.
-In addition to dividing the application into these components, the model–view–controller design defines the interactions between them.
+In addition to dividing the application into these components, the com.g38.model–com.g38.view–com.g38.controller design defines the interactions between them.

   * Model: The central component of the pattern.
 It is the application's dynamic data structure, independent of the user interface.
 It directly manages the data, logic and rules of the application.

   * View: Any representation of information such as a chart, diagram or table.
-Multiple views of the same information are possible, such as a bar chart for management and a tabular view for accountants.
+Multiple views of the same information are possible, such as a bar chart for management and a tabular com.g38.view for accountants.

-  * Controller: Accepts input and converts it to commands for the model or view.
+  * Controller: Accepts input and converts it to commands for the com.g38.model or com.g38.view.

 ## Known Code Smells and Refactoring Suggestions